 Public Art – and so much more

 Early on during the project, a critic asked “Why does Falmouth need a sculpture?”
 That’s a question which deserves a considered response.
-It encouraged us to analyse how the presence of a large, iconic public art form will impact on community and the wider area in a way that would not happen without it.
-The aim is for many more people to engage with art than would otherwise be the case.
+It encouraged us to analyse how the presence of a large, iconic public art form will impact on the local community and the wider area in a way that would not happen without it.
+The aim is for many more people to engage with art than would be the case without it.

-The team developing the project has worked, on a voluntary basis, to create complementary educational programmes to run both during the 18 month development period, to the present day and beyond.
-Those programmes will be initiated by The Trust – a registered charity which will raise funding to build The Oyster Sculpture.
+The team developing the project has worked, on a voluntary basis during 2013 and 2014 to develop the project.
+It has worked with key contributors to create complementary educational programmes – some of which ran during the development period, some of which will run during the building of the sculpture and some beyond its completion.
+Those programmes ongoing will be driven by The Oyster Sculpture Trust – a registered charity raising funds to build The Oyster Sculpture.

 Objectives of The Trust:

 - To facilitate the making of the sculpture known as ‘The Oyster’ for wider community benefit.

 - To develop and execute a viable ‘Awareness Educational Programme’ based around skills employed in the making and the installation of the sculpture.

 - To liaise with educational and other establishments, e.g. the National Maritime Museum Cornwall, The Falmouth Art Gallery, Cornwall College, University of Falmouth, the Cornish Oyster Fishing Industry and World Oyster Society in the development of relevant educational initiatives across different age ranges, aimed at raising awareness of the marine environment and Ostrea Edulis, the native oyster – in particular, The Protected Designation of Origin, ‘Fal Oyster’.

 - Educational workshops specific to The Oyster Sculpture as a focal point: